 - On the Table/Database Synchronization Application tab, set the parameters that are described in the following table.

-Parameter Description Source Database The name of the source database.
-You must have the read permission on the source database.
-Target Database The name of the destination database.
-You must have the write permission on the destination database.
-Initialized Table The tables that you want to synchronize.
+Parameter Description Source Database The name of the source database for empty database initialization.
+After you select the source database, specify the schema version number of the database.
+The version number is optional.
+By default, the latest schema is used.
+For more information about the schema version number, see Manage schema versions.Note You must have the read permissions on the source database.
+For more information, see View owned permissions.
+Target Database The name of the destination database for empty database initialization.Note You must have the write permissions on the destination database.
+For more information, see View owned permissions.
+Initialized Table The one or more tables that you want to use for empty database initialization.
 Valid values:

 - All Tables